Warning over dangerous gas capsules dumped in Ellesmere Port

 The capsules have several legitimate uses such as in whipped cream machines but are sometimes taken by young people to get ‘high’ even though the gas inside can cause death.

-Cheshire Police tweeted photos of the capsules found on Drummond Avenue, Great Sutton, at the back of the shops about 9.30pm on Wednesday (May 24) – some were full while others were empty.
+Cheshire Police tweeted photos of the capsules found on Drummond Avenue, Great Sutton, at the back of the shops about 9.30pm on Wednesday (May 24) – some were full while others were used.

 The warning reads: “They are sometimes used to get ‘high’ which is very dangerous.
 If you see anyone using them or find dumped ones like this please ring 101 and report it. #streetsafe.”